Amit-Weis/Notes/SBI4UW/Unit 1 - Review.md

 - two main types of activators
 	- cofactors
 		- small not organic compounds
-		- attach to sections of the protien to activate it
+		- attach to sections of the protein to activate it
 	- coenzymes
-		- small orgnaic compounds
+		- small organic compounds
-		- atttach to sections of the protien to actiavet
+		- attach to sections of the protein to activate
 - fluid outside of cell is called interstitial fluid
-- faciliated diffusion
+- facilitated diffusion
 	- small and charged/polar molecucles cannot pass through the mebrane on thier own
 	- instead they must pass through a channel protein or aquaporine or equivlulent
 	- two types of facilliated diffusion